 'Can we just skip the structured cabling and run everything wireless?' is the most-asked question Azizi Technologies engineers get during Dubai office network planning.
 The short answer: technically yes since Wi-Fi 6E and Wi-Fi 7, but the long answer depends on four factors that drive a clear decision.
 Here's the honest 2026 framework for picking between structured cabling, wireless-only, or the hybrid most offices actually need.

-Factor 1: Total bandwidth and concurrent users
+Factor 1: How much bandwidth do concurrent users actually get?

-Wired ethernet is dramatically more reliable than WiFi - no interference, no roaming gaps, sub-1ms latency, deterministic behaviour.
-For VoIP phones, live video editing, financial trading terminals, CAD workstations and any latency-sensitive workflow, wired is the only acceptable answer.
+VoIP phones, live video editing, financial trading terminals and CAD workstations should always be wired - everything else can roam.
+Wired ethernet is dramatically more reliable than WiFi: no interference, no roaming gaps, sub-1ms latency, deterministic behaviour.
 WiFi is acceptable for laptops, phones, and casual desktop use.
 Most Dubai offices need both: wired for the latency-sensitive workflows, wireless for everything else.

-Structured cabling for a 40-desk Dubai office (Cat 6a, racks, Fluke certification): AED 22,000-35,000.
-Wireless-only (no desk cabling, just APs and PoE switch for APs): AED 12,000-22,000.
-Structured cabling saves AED 0 in upfront cost - it costs more.
+Structured cabling costs more to build and less to own.
+For a 40-desk Dubai office (Cat 6a, racks, Fluke certification): Request a quote.
+Wireless-only (no desk cabling, just APs and a PoE switch for APs): Request a quote.
+Structured cabling saves Request a quote in upfront cost - it costs more.
 But over 10 years: wired cabling lasts 15-20 years untouched, wireless APs need refresh every 5-7 years (Wi-Fi 5 to 6 to 6E to 7).
-Five-year total cost on a 40-desk office: structured cabling AED 28,000 (build plus minor maintenance), wireless-only AED 35,000-45,000 (build plus two AP refreshes for new WiFi standards).
+Five-year total cost on a 40-desk office: structured cabling Request a quote (build plus minor maintenance), wireless-only Request a quote (build plus two AP refreshes for new WiFi standards).
 Cabling wins long-term.

 Dubai offices are increasingly adding 10G uplinks (video editing suites, server room connections), PoE+ ceiling lighting, IoT sensors, IP CCTV cameras, VoIP phones, badge readers.
 All of these are wired by design and are not getting replaced with wireless equivalents.
 Cat 6a structured cabling supports 10G to every endpoint plus full PoE++ (90W) - covers every realistic 2026-2036 device.
 Going wireless-only locks you out of these future device categories.